-ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant denies Chicago Police Department maintained official policies and customs that facilitated, encouraged, and condoned the Defendants' alleged misconduct and denies he engaged in any alleged misconduct.
+Defendant lacks knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this paragraph.

-A. Failure to Discipline
+Failure to Discipline